1.2.1. Install Medusa with Docker

 10. Start the Medusa Application with Docker#

 All configurations are now ready.
-You can start the Medusa application using Docker by running the following command:
+Start the Medusa application using Docker by running the following command:

-Docker will pull the necessary images, start the PostgreSQL and Redis services, build the Medusa service, and run the development server in a Docker container.
+Docker pulls the necessary images, starts the PostgreSQL and Redis services, builds the Medusa and storefront services, and runs them in Docker containers.

-You can check the logs to ensure everything is running smoothly with the following command:
+Check the logs to ensure everything is running smoothly:

 Terminal